 The Education Act gives a guarantee of enrolment to students who live in the home zone specified in the school’s enrolment scheme (see below for more information regarding our home zone).
 The Board needs to be sure that an in-zone address is genuine, because it is required to manage the enrolment scheme for the benefit of local students.
 The address given at the time of application for enrolment must be the student’s usual place of residence when the school is open for instruction.
 This means that if you currently live at an in-zone address but move to an out-of-zone address before your child’s first day of attendance at the school, your child will not be entitled to enrol at Botany Downs School.
 The Ministry of Education has advised that parents should also be warned of the possible consequences of deliberately attempting to gain unfair priority in enrolment by knowingly giving a false address or making an in-zone living arrangement which they intend to be only temporary eg:

-** If the school learns that a student is no longer living at the in-zone address given at the time of application for enrolment and has reasonable grounds to believe that a temporary in-zone residence has been used for the purpose of unfairly gaining priority in enrolment at the school, then the board may review the enrolment.
-Unless the parents can give a satisfactory explanation within 10 days, the board may annul the enrolment.
-This course of action is provided for under section 110A of the Education Act 1989.
+** If the school learns that a student is no longer living at the in-zone address given at the time of application for enrolment and has reasonable grounds to believe that a temporary in-zone residence has been used for the purpose of unfairly gaining priority in enrolment at the school, then the Board may review the enrolment.
+Unless the parents can give a satisfactory explanation within 10 days, the Board may annul the enrolment.

 Home Zone